HowieDuhzit/avatar-creator/README.md

 - **Shoes** - is a simple slot.

+- **Outfit** - a "complete" slot that will hide all the other slots and have a full-body unique model.

 ## Hosting Assets

 This project includes model and thumbnail assets for testing.
 In production, host these on a